Goal of the Dead

-Goal of the Dead is 2014 French horror comedy directed by Thierry Poiraud and Benjamin Rocher; written by Tristan Schulmann, Marie Garel Weiss, Quoc Dang Tran, Ismaël Sy Savané, and Laetitia Trapet; and starring Alban Lenoir, Charlie Bruneau, Tiphaine Daviot, Ahmed Sylla, and Alexandre Philip as association football players and fans who must battle zombies when the entire stadium becomes infected.
+Goal of the Dead is 2014 French sports horror comedy film directed by Thierry Poiraud and Benjamin Rocher; written by Tristan Schulmann, Marie Garel Weiss, Quoc Dang Tran, Ismaël Sy Savané, and Laetitia Trapet; and starring Alban Lenoir, Charlie Bruneau, Tiphaine Daviot, Ahmed Sylla, and Alexandre Philip as association football players and fans who must battle zombies when the entire stadium becomes infected.

 Plot

 When a former local star returns home to play a match, he receives a hostile welcome.
 One of the local players is injected with infected steroids before the match, and he goes on a violent rampage.
 The stadium quickly turns into a massacre, and virus spreads to both players and spectators.
 The few uninfected humans battle to survive against the bloodthirsty zombies.